fish-shell/fish-shell/doc_src/cmds/function.rst

     #    x 1
     #    y

-Similarly, if the last argument name doesn't end in ``...``, any extra arguments are ignored, but they are still accessible in ``$argv``.
+Similarly, if none of the argument names end in ``...``, any extra arguments are ignored, but they are still accessible in ``$argv``.
 Continuing the previous example:

 ::